You can carry out improvements to your home provided that you have our written permission before you start the work.

 If the work is electrical or involves gas then a registered qualified engineer must complete the work.
 Upon completion, you will need to send us the installation certificate they provide as evidence.
 (NICIEC or GAS SAFE certificate)

-The work must not make the property unsafe, affect the value or the size or reduce the value of the property and Shropshire Housing Group will not be involved in any expense.
+The work must not make the property unsafe, affect the value or the size or reduce the value of the property and South Shropshire Housing Association and Meres & Mosses Housing Association will not be involved in any expense.

 You may also need to apply for planning permission and building regulations approval before we can grant you full permission.
 You will need to send this to us so we can make a decision and before you can begin any work.